 JetEngine allows setting different types of relations, including those for Custom Content Types.
 Let’s check how to set the relation between the CCTs.

-Firstly, create a CCT if you haven’t done it yet and head to the JetEngine > Relations directory to build a new relation.
+Firstly, head to the JetEngine > Relations directory to build a new relation.

 Push the “Add New” button to open the editor.